Retail operations intelligence platform

 04 · My role

-End-to-end product design and development
+End-to-end product planning, design, and implementation

 • Product concept development

-• Information architecture design
+• Information architecture and task-flow design

-• UI design and component structure
+• UI design and reusable component structure

 • Frontend development using React